kavan-soni/VMX-Features/README.md

  #Step4: Load(insert) the new module

  #Step5: Verify proper output in system message log

+Add the remaining code sections to the file.(struct, definitions and vm features) MSR Name    MSR Index    Description    References IA32_VMX_PINBASED_CTLS    0x481    This MSR is used for pinbased controls if no true controls capability    SDM volume 3C, section 24.6.1
+IA32_VMX_PROCBASED_CTLS    0x482    This MSR is used for primary procbased controls if no true controls capability    SDM volume 3C, section 24.6.2
+IA32_VMX_PROCBASED_CTLS2    0x48B    This MSR is used for secondary procbased controls if available    SDM volume 3C, section 24.6.2
+IA32_VMX_EXIT_CTLS    0x483    This MSR is used for exit controls if no true controls capability    SDM volume 3C, section 24.7.1
+IA32_VMX_ENTRY_CTLS    0x484    This MSR is used for entry controls if no true controls capability    SDM volume 3C, section 24.8.1

 Create a VM instance on GCP.
 The below command will create a VM with CentOS running on an Intel machine with nested virtualization enabled.
 ```